Search this site

-Over the years, the child flew out of Raicharan's care to go to school, passed out from college and, then, found employment in the judiciary.
+Over the years, the child flew out of Raicharan's care to go to school, graduated from college, and found employment in the judiciary.
 Raicharan is now his servant.

-Raicharan rocks the cradle with great assiduity, expertly lifts the child towards the sky, and brings his face close to the baby's and carries on a one-sided conversation without expecting any replies.
+Raicharan carefully rocks the cradle, expertly lifts the child towards the sky and brings his face close to the baby's face, and carries on a one-sided conversation without expecting any replies.
 The little creature is so delighted by these acts that his face lights up on seeing Raicharan.

 The child has learned to leave the safe confines of the cradle and crawl on all fours on the floor.
 He scurries away, gurgling in joy, to find a hiding place whenever someone tries to catch him.
 Raicharan used to be amazed at the child's cleverness, and he would go and tell Anukulbabu's wife, "Ma, your son would one day become a judge and earn five thousand rupees."
 That any human child of such small age should exhibit this kind of cleverness was beyond Raicharan's imagination; only a child destined to become a judge could do this!

 From crawling on all fours, the child has now learnt to take baby steps.
 It was the most amazing sight to see the child take wobbly steps.
-The baby has learnt to address his mother as "Ma", and he calls Raicharan "Channa".
-This was also a cause for wonder to Raicharan.
+The baby has learnt to address his mother as "Ma", and he calls Raicharan "Channa" much to Raicharan's wonderment.
 How can such a small child have so much intelligence to address me as "Channa"?
-Raicharan wondered and he told one and all about his bewilderment.
-The child certainly held all promises of becoming a judge!
+Raicharan wondered, and he told one and all about his bewilderment.
+The child held all promises of becoming a judge!

 After a few months, Raicharan had to assume the role of a horse and carry the child on his back.
 He was also required to wrestle with the baby and drop down on the floor defeated.
-If Raicharan refused to drop down defeated, a great tumult used to ensue.
+If Raicharan refused to drop down, a great tumult would ensue.

 Meanwhile, Anukulbabu was transferred to another district on the banks of the Padma river.
 Anukulbabu purchased a pushchair for his son, Nabakumar, from Kolkata and carried it with him.
-Every morning and evening, the child sat majestically in the pushchair wearing a satin shirt, a lace cap, and gold bracelets and anklets; it was Raicharan's duty to push the chair through the countryside for a breath of the refreshing air.
+Every morning and evening, the child sat majestically in the pushchair, wearing a satin shirt, a lace cap, and gold bracelets and anklets.
+Raicharan's duty was to push the chair through the countryside for a breath of refreshing air.

 The rainy season arrived, and the incessant rains swelled the Padma river.
 The hungry river swallowed everything that came in its way.
-The angry growl of the gushing water, and the thuds of the ever-crumbling river banks were the only sounds to be heard far and wide.
-The nearby tamarisk forests were under water.
+The angry growl of the gushing water and the thuds of the ever-crumbling river banks were the only sounds to be heard far and wide.
+The nearby tamarisk forests were submerged.